NM doctors react after CDC says risk of COVID infection from contaminated surfaces low

 ALBUQUERQUE, N.M.
 (KRQE) – When the pandemic started, people rushed to buy disinfectant wipes and harsh chemical sprays, and you couldn’t find Clorox wipes anywhere.
-Some people even resorted to fumigating their offices and businesses, but now the CDC said all of that might not be necessary.
+Some people even resorted to fumigating their offices and businesses, but now the Centers for Disease Control and Prevention said all of that might not be necessary.

 Each day, workers at Cosmetic Dentistry of New Mexico wipe down all surfaces.
 While some other businesses across the country have turned to what some call ‘theatrical’ cleaning measures like fumigation, Dr. Byron Wall said they decided a year ago not to go that route because they didn’t want staff and patients exposed to the disinfecting chemicals.
 “There was a lot of talk about fumigating, putting a lot of chemistry up in the air to hopefully kill and drop the viruses out,” Dr. Wall said.
 “Turns out, this isn’t really necessary.”